 About our logo

 A DNA strand spans the plant (eucalypt leaf) and animal (feather) components that form the elytra of a beetle - a definitive symbol of biodiversity, comprising an estimated one fifth of all known living organisms on earth.
-The beetle's membranous hind-wings are phylogenetic trees that, together with the DNA, represent evolutionary history and biodiversity analysis.
+The beetle's membranous hind-wings are phylogenetic trees that, together with the DNA, represent evolutionary biology and biodiversity analysis.
 A globe, representing ecosystems and spatial ecology, forms the beetle's abdomen.
 Designed by Sharyn Wragg.